tetratelabs/kong2eg/README.md

   ]
 ```

-## Migrate Your Kong Gateway to Envoy Gateway
+## Migrating Your Kong Gateway to Envoy Gateway

 The demo gives us a basice understanding of how Kong2eg works.
 Then we can use it to migrate your existing Kong Gateway to Envoy Gateway.